-Ensuring quality and compliance to AS/NZS 4020:2018 standards, we are Australia’s leading NATA accredited product testing laboratory.
+Ensuring quality and compliance to AS/NZS 4020:2018 (incorporating Amendment No.1), we are Australia’s leading NATA accredited product testing laboratory.

 AWQC was the first laboratory in Australia to offer testing to AS/NZS 4020 standards and equivalent International Standards, such as BS6920.
 Since then, we have tested thousands of products and have developed a deep understanding of industry requirements.